pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/04-export-plugin.md

 ---
-title: 'Exporting PxL Scripts to a Plugin'
+title: "Exporting PxL Scripts to a Plugin"
-metaTitle: 'Tutorials | Integrations and Alerts | Exporting a PxL Script'
+metaTitle: "Tutorials | Integrations and Alerts | Exporting a PxL Script"
-metaDescription: 'Export PxL Scripts to a Plugin'
+metaDescription: "Export PxL Scripts to a Plugin"
 order: 4
 redirect_from:
   - /tutorials/export-live-view/